OpenDSA/OpenDSA/RST/en/Yuhui/NonRegular.rst

      but this string is not in :math:`L_2`.
 Contradiction!
    | Thus, :math:`L_2` is not regular.

-In this version, we introduce the concept of "pumping" the string as we go around the loop.
+In Proof 2, we introduce the concept of "pumping" the string as we go around the loop.
 Loops are how we get infinite languages.
 They are also how we lose count or otherwise lose the ability to